merlijnkersten/timeslices/README.md

 All of the code used to import, analyse, and visualise the data in the report below can be found in this repository.
 There are two versions of the code. `v0.1.0` consists of some initial scripts used to create simple load duration graphs.
 It has limited functionality beyond producing load duration graphs based on the original season and daynite timeslices.
 This version was produced in April 2022.

-`v0.2.0` is a more fully-fledged suite of scripts with more features and more generalised functions. `v0.2.0` was used in the report below and was released in mid-May 2022.
+`v0.2.0` and `v0.3.0` brought a more fully-fledged suite of scripts with additional features and generalised functions. `v0.2.0` was used in the report below and was released in mid-May 2022. `v0.3.0` added UTC support and included consumer load profiles.
 The basic structure is as follows:

 1. `load.py`: these functions are used to import and clean the data,
 2. `assign.py`: this script contains functions that assign the various timeslices to the time series,